 This is the final Tropical Rose/Coral Mist color scheme (but with darker rather than lighter steering wheel, and standard red paint on the hubcaps.)
 This a black and white print from the same photo shoot that produced the full color shots of all three final paint schemes (120K JPEG).
 Perhaps one day color prints of the prototypes above will also turn up.

-This is a slightly different pose from the Toledo Municipal Airport photo shoot that produced the colorful Surrey postcard (110K JPEG).
+This pose is slightly different from the famous colorful Surrey postcard (290K JPEG).
 This angle is more effective in color than black and white, because the blue Cessna makes the pink Jeep stand out better, but photos to accompany press releases in the 1950s were still normally in black and white.

-The Cessna 182 in the photo (N7124E) was also brand new -- it was built in 1959.
-It was involved in an accident in Delaware, Ohio in 1965, when a student pilot made a bounced landing and crashed into a parked aircraft causing substantial damage to it.
+The Cessna 182 in the photo (N7124E) was also brand new, built in 1959.
+It was involved in an accident in Delaware OH in 1965, when a student pilot made a bounced landing and crashed into a parked aircraft causing substantial damage to it.
 As of 2012, it is still in service, currently registered to a company in Georgia.

 Willys decided to use the name "Surrey" for domestic sales, probably wanting to capitalize on the familiarity of that old line, "surrey with the fringe on top."

-Thanks to Colin Peabody, Bruce Agan, Ron Szymanski and Glenn Byron for many of these photos.
+Thanks to Colin Peabody, Bruce Agan, Ron Szymanski, Glenn Byron and Alden Jewell for many of these photos.
 Thanks to Bruce Duffie for the Columbia Electric Surrey photo. -- Derek Redmond

 See more DJ-3A Surrey Gala Jeeps on CJ3B.info.